asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 - `baseline`
 - `baseline_type` (`BaselineCalcType.PRE_CALCULATED` by default or `BaselineCalcType.CALCULATED`)

-Because `ASFProduct` is built for subclassing, that means you can provide your own custom subclasses dervied directly from `ASFProduct` or even from a pre-existing subclass like `S1Product` or `OperaS1Product`.
+Because `ASFProduct` is built for subclassing, that means you can provide your own custom subclasses derived directly from `ASFProduct` or even from a pre-existing subclass like `S1Product` or `OperaS1Product`.

 For more information on subclassing, see the [Jupyter notebook](https://github.com/asfadmin/Discovery-asf_search/blob/master/examples/Advanced-Custom-ASFProduct-Subclassing.ipynb).